TechnicalPursuit/TIBET/README.md

 #### Check TIBET's <a href="#prereqs">prerequisites</a> first.

-We recommend using `nvm` to install Node.js v6+ (or v8+ if you want to use ES7 features like async/await).
+We recommend using `nvm` to install Node.js v8+.
 You can confirm your nvm, node, and npm versions using:

 ```
 nvm --version